-MFBT is typically conducted in an outpatient setting but can also be done in conjunction with inpatient or day-treatment programs.
+The Maudsley method is typically conducted in an outpatient setting but can also be done in conjunction with inpatient or day-treatment programs.

 What Is the Maudsley Approach to Family-Based Treatment?

-MFBT empowers caregivers to take on the task of “saving” their loved one from AN by refeeding and stabilizing their weight, and then working to return the responsibility of eating to the adolescent and returning the family to appropriate boundaries, addressing age-appropriate issues with the adolescent.
+MFBT empowers caregivers to take on the task of “saving” their loved one from anorexia by refeeding and stabilizing their weight, and then working to return the responsibility of eating to the adolescent and returning the family to appropriate boundaries, addressing age-appropriate issues with the adolescent.

-Core Concepts of the Maudsley Method
+Core Concepts of the Maudsley Approach

 Who Is the Maudsley Method Right For?

-3 Phases of the Maudsley Approach2
+3 Phases of the Maudsley Approach

-Phase 1: Weight Restoration
+Phase 1 of the Maudsley Approach: Weight Restoration

 The goal of phase one is to complete the initial evaluation, set up treatment, help the parents identify and develop ways to effectively refeed and weight restore their child.
 From the point of initial contact (the phone call to set up the appointment), the therapist acknowledges the seriousness of the illness and the need for everyone in the family to attend the initial therapy sessions.

-During this phase, the therapist provides support, encouragement, feedback and expert advice and consultation tailored to the unique needs of the family and the decisions the parents have made regarding how they will manage refeeding their child.
+During this phase, the therapist provides support, encouragement, feedback, and expert advice and consultation tailored to the unique needs of the family and the decisions the parents have made regarding how they will manage refeeding their child.
 While the parents are charged with the task of refeeding, siblings are asked to provide the patient with support and encouragement.

 Phase two consists of slowly returning the age-appropriate responsibility of eating and seeing whether the patient is able to maintain appropriate weight.
 The return of the control of eating is typically done in a gradual manner, increasing independence as mastery of each step occurs.
 For example, if the parents decide to allow their child to feed themselves one meal a day and their weight is maintained, then the family could add on more meals and age-appropriate opportunities for independence (i.e., additional meals with friends or a sleepover).

-Phase 3: Establishing a Healthy identity
+Phase 3 of the Maudsley Approach: Establishing a Healthy identity

 Once the patient has established regular independent eating and has maintained a stable weight independent of parental monitoring, then phase three can begin.
 Phase three is brief and typically consists of reintegrating the adolescent into their normal adolescent life with more autonomy and re-engaging in activities that may have been disrupted due to the anorexia.